BOSTON MOTOR VEHICLE CRIMES: CRIMINAL DEFENSE ATTORNEYS FIGHTING FOR YOUR RIGHTS AND BEST INTERESTS

 DRIVING TO ENDANGER OR RECKLESS DRIVING

 Driving to endanger simply means driving in a reckless or dangerous manner.
-This could mean speeding, going to fast during harsh weather or construction conditions even if within the posted speed limit, driving while under the influence of alcohol but not above the legal blood alcohol content limit, driving with more people in the vehicle than the number of seatbelts available, and other danger driving behaviors.
+This could mean speeding, going to fast during harsh weather or construction conditions even if within the posted speed limit, driving while under the influence of alcohol but not above the legal blood alcohol content limit, driving with more people in the vehicle than the number of seatbelts available, and other dangerous driving behaviors.
 This is a misdemeanor charge, but can also be reduced with the help of a criminal defense attorney.

 DRIVING WITH A REVOKED OR SUSPENDED LICENSE

 If your license is suspended or revoked permanently, and you continue to drive, you can be charged with driving with a suspended license.
-In Massachusetts this is a misdemeanor charge that carries a $500 fine and/or jail time of up to six months; however if you have a prior criminal record or other circumstances your penalties could be affected.
+In Massachusetts this is a misdemeanor charge that carries a $500 fine and/or jail time of up to six months; however, if you have a prior criminal record or other circumstances your penalties could be affected.

 THEFT OF A MOTOR VEHICLE